platform-system-interface/intel_fw/README.md

 To test this tool, you will need sample [firmware images](docs/images.md).
 For convenience, take a look at the [scripts](scripts/) used for development.

+## Commands

+### `me`

+The `me` command lets you print, edit and check the (CS)ME firmware.
+The `me clean` command is compatible with `me_cleaner`, with minor differences:

+- The `--whitelist` and `--blacklist` flags do not cause deletion of partitions when multiple partitions refer to the same range, but at least one of them is to be retained.
+This is considered a bug fix.
+- The `--check` flag checks _all_ directory partitions as well as the presence of the FTPR.
+Analysis details are printed unconditionally.

 ## Development

 To run the CLI via `cargo` directly, remember to add arguments after an extra